pfelk/ansible/README.md

  - install elasticsearch
  - install kibana
  - install logstash
-   - copy the `.conf` files and patterns to their corresponding locations
+   - copy the `.conf` files, patterns and templates to their corresponding locations

 ### Manually register and configure Maxmind